Catholic Church sexual abuse cases by country: Canada

 In 2019, the Archdiocese of Vancouver publicly named nine clergymen who were criminally convicted of sexual abuse or who had civil lawsuits related to abuse settled against them.
-It was also acknowledged that the archdiocese was aware of 36 sex abuse cases since the 1950s, which involved 26 children.
+It was also acknowledged that the archdiocese was aware of 36 sex abuse cases since the 1950s involving 26 children.
 The Archdiocese of Vancouver was the first among Canada's 60 Catholic dioceses to make this information public.
 In August 2020, a new sex abuse lawsuit was filed against the Archdiocese of Vancouver.
-The lead plaintiff, identified only by the initials K.S. in the court documents, said the priest in charge of St. Francis of Assisi School, Michael Conaghan, sexually assaulted her while she was a student at the school in the 1980s.
+The lead plaintiff, identified only by the initials "K.S." in the court documents, said the priest in charge of St. Francis of Assisi School, Michael Conaghan, sexually assaulted her while she was a student at the school in the 1980s.
 She was around 11 years old at the time of the alleged abuse.
 Conaghan, who died four days after the lawsuit was filed, was not among the nine clergy listed by the Archiocese in 2019.
 The lawsuit also alleges the Archdiocese of Vancouver followed marching orders from the Vatican for years on how to bury allegations of abuse within its parishes.
-On 14 December 2020, it was revealed the Archdiocese of Vancouver had settled more sex abuse cases involved three additional priests who sexually abuse 13 previously undisclosed victims.
+On 14 December 2020, it was revealed the Archdiocese of Vancouver had settled more sex abuse cases involved three additional priests who sexually abused 13 previously-undisclosed victims.
 The three priests named were also not previously listed on the Archdiocese of Vancouver's credibly accused list.

 El Salvador

 In November 2015, sex abuse scandals in El Salvador's sole non-military Catholic diocese, the Archdiocese of San Salvador, started coming to light when the archdiocese's third highest-ranking priest Jesus Delgado, who was also the biographer and personal secretary of the Salvadoran Archbishop Oscar Romero was dismissed by the archdiocese after its investigation showed that he had molested a girl, now 42 years of age, when she was between the ages of 9 and 17.
 Due to the statute of limitations, Delgado could not face criminal charges.
-In December 2016, a canonical court convicted Delgado and two other El Salvador priests, Francisco Galvez and Antonio Molina, of committing acts of sex abuse between the years 1980 and 2000 and laicized them from the priesthood.
+In December 2016, a canonical court convicted Delgado and two other El Salvador priests, Francisco Galvez and Antonio Molina, of committing acts of sex abuse between the years 1980 and 2000 and laicised them from the priesthood.
 In November 2019, the archdiocese acknowledged sex abuse committed by a priest identified as Leopoldo Sosa Tolentino in 1994 and issued a public apology to his victim.
 Tolentino was suspended from ministry and began the canonical trial process.
-It was also reported at this time that another El Salvador priest had been laicized in 2019 after pleading guilty to sex abuse in a Holy See trial and is serving a 16-year prison sentence after being convicted in a criminal trial.
+It was also reported at this time that another El Salvador priest had been laicised in 2019 after pleading guilty to sex abuse in a Holy See trial and is serving a 16-year prison sentence after being convicted in a criminal trial.